 Wi-Fi: the detail everyone forgets to check

-Every major smart bird feeder camera on the market today, including Birdfy, Bird Buddy, and PeckPerk, uses 2.4GHz Wi-Fi only.
+Every major smart bird feeder camera on the market today, including Birdfy, Bird Buddy, and PeckPerk, uses 2.
+PeckPerk’s FAQ specifies that its system only supports 2.4GHz Wi‑Fi.
+4GHz Wi-Fi only.
 That's not a flaw, it's actually better for range than 5GHz, but it does mean you need to confirm your router broadcasts a 2.4GHz network and that your feeder location gets a usable signal.
 Walk out to where you plan to mount the feeder with your phone and check your signal bars.
 If it's weak, a Wi-Fi extender pointed at the backyard is a cheap fix that saves a lot of frustration.

 Weatherproofing: what the IP ratings tell you